Royal Commission on Industrial Relations

 The Royal Commission on Industrial Relations of 1919, otherwise known as the Mathers Commission, was chaired by Thomas Graham Mathers and examined Canada's industrial relations.
 The Commission was originally titled Commission to Inquire Into and Report Upon Industrial Relations in Canada.
 The Commission released its findings in July 1919, after the Commissioners visited 28 cities from 26 April to 16 June, hearing from 486 witnesses from British Columbia in the West to Nova Scotia in the East.
 In order to collect evidence the Commission advertised their arrival in the newspapers of the 28 industrial centres visited.
 The witnesses included representatives of employees and employers.
 Many groups prepared statements in advance for their respected collective views.
-In the report the Commissioner is quoted: